tstih/more/README.md

 }
 ~~~

-And the result.
+And here is the result.

 ![](Images/spritegrid-2.gif)

 ### Visible margins

 Sometimes it makes sense to set a visible sprite margin (for example, to show where
-image will be cropped).
-Six properties controling sprite margin: `LeftMargin`,
+the image will be cropped).
+Six properties controlling sprite margin: `LeftMargin`,
 `RightMargin`, `TopMargin`, `BottomMargin`, `MarginLineThickness`, and
 `MarginColor`.

- > Sprite margin is not the same as control margin.
-Sprite margin is an area of sprite
+ > Sprite margin is not the same as the control margin.
+Sprite margin is an area of the sprite
  > that is visibly marked.

 ~~~cs